Famous Waterfalls Around Kathmandu Valley:

 Jhor Waterfall (Baudeshwor): A Quick Escape Near Kathmandu

-Just 12 km from Kathmandu, Baudeshwor Waterfall in Jhor village of Tokha Municipality is one of the most accessible waterfalls around Kathmandu Valley.
-This picturesque spot, located near the Baudeshwor cave, is ideal for a short hike, bike ride, or cycling.
+Just 12 km from the central city, Baudeshwor Waterfall in Jhor village of Tokha Municipality is the most accessible waterfall in Kathmandu Valley.
+This picturesque spot, located near the Baudeshwor cave, is ideal for a short hike, bike ride, or cycle.

 After a 15-minute walk from the parking area, one can reach this clean and serene waterfall.
 Visitors can also explore the ancient Newar village of Tokha and savor delicious Newari cuisine on their way.